bigSamBoye0768/AirBnB_clone/web_static/README.md

 ## Description

-This project is part of the Holberton School curriculum AirBnB clone.
+This project is part of the ALX curriculum AirBnB clone.
 Its goal is to create a static webpage and to understand the basics of HTML and CSS.

 ## Table of contents